CloudBytes-Academy/CloudBytes.dev/content/aws/50000020-cdk-new-app.md

 ```

-Currently, the `CdkAppStack` class does not include any resources.
+Currently, the `MyStack` class does not include any resources.
 Let's add a S3 bucket to the stack.

-c) Modify the `cdk_app_stack.py` file as follows:
+c) Modify the `my_stack.py` file as follows:

 ```python
 from aws_cdk import (